richardartoul/nola/README.md

 # TODOs

-1. Transactional KV.
-2. ACL policy for module capabilities + access to host functions.
+1. ACL policy for module capabilities + access to host functions.
-3. Limiting actor memory usage.
+2. Limiting actor memory usage.
-4. Scheduling.
+3. Scheduling.
-5. WASM modules need dedicated storage so they can be large.
+4. WASM modules need dedicated storage so they can be large.
-6. Cycle/dead-lock detection for inter-actor RPC.
+5. Cycle/dead-lock detection for inter-actor RPC.
-7. Use a queue for buffering incoming actor RPCs + backpressure.
+6. Use a queue for buffering incoming actor RPCs + backpressure.

 So many more things.